Village Historique Acadien Provincial Park

 Village Historique Acadien Provincial Park is an historical reconstruction that portrays the way of life of Acadians between 1770 and 1949.
-It is located in Bertrand, in northeastern New Brunswick, 50 km east of Bathurst and 130 km north of Miramichi, New Brunswick.
+It is located in Bertrand, in northeastern New Brunswick, 50 km east of Bathurst and 130 km north of Miramichi.

 More than 40 buildings are staffed by interpreters in period costume who bring ancestral customs and traditional trades to life.
 Among the attractions is Hôtel Château Albert, a replica of a turn-of the century hotel that once existed in Caraquet.
 The original was destroyed by fire in 1955 but it has been re-created at the Village.
 It offers overnight accommodations as well as a dining room.

 Allow a minimum of 3 hours for a complete visit.

+History

+The idea of the village came about in 1965, with a feasibility study conducted in 1969.

+The village opened to visitors in 1977.